LIST: 35 Must-Visit Historical Places in the Philippines

 Cinco de Noviembre Memorial, Negros Occidental

 Cinco de Noviembre Memorial is a significant slice of history in Negros.
-This marker point commemorated the event when the Spanish rule ended in Negros.
-The plan for a bloodless revolt against Spaniards happened in this marker point, formerly Farmacia Locsin.
+This marker commemorates the event when Spanish rule ended in Negros.
+The plan for a bloodless revolt against the Spaniards happened at this marker point, formerly Farmacia Locsin.
 It was on the 5th of November when the revolt began, thus the memorial’s name.

 - Address: Mambulac Road, Silay City Heritage Zone, Silay City, Negros Occidental